foreverfighter/coding-for-non-coders/README.md

 Automated tests can be written and run to make the process more efficient, especially for larger programs.

+Tests are functions separate from your software, which tell you whether your [**code**](#what-is-code) works the way it's supposed to.

+Tests have 3 or 4 parts.

+1. Setup the test.
+2. Exercise the test function.
+3. Assert the expected results.
+4. Teardown the test. (optional)

 ### What is a feature?

 Something that a program can do.
 If the feature doesn't work, there is a [**bug**](#what-is-a-bug).